 I put pictures of fresh veggies in and took pictures of gardens out, admitting my reality of preferring to purchase rather than grow.

 Intuition will be your guide.
 I found that I had more words than pictures.
 And I have a lot of white space on my board.
 That fits with me.
-People in my workshops fill their boards to the edges with mostly pictures.
+Some people fill their boards to the edges with mostly pictures.
 It is personal and it is not prescribed.
 Make it your own.

 A flow will develop.
 Some people start in the center and work from there.
 Others are more segmented.
 A few will meander with no obvious pattern except to the creator.
 You can trim and shape as you place.